RX MEDS SHIP FREE, IF PRESCRIBED. Start Hair Visit

 Dutasteride is approved by the FDA, but only as a treatment for BPH.
 This means that it’s gone through the FDA’s rigorous testing and research process, but solely as a drug marketed with the intended purpose of prostate volume reduction.

-Currently, only finasteride is approved by the FDA as a treatment for hair loss.
-However, studies have largely shown that both medications — finasteride and dutasteride — are effective at cutting DHT production and treating androgenic alopecia, or pattern hair loss.
+While only finasteride is approved by the FDA as a treatment for hair loss, studies have largely shown that both finasteride and dutasteride are effective at cutting DHT production and treating male pattern hair loss.

 They noted that both finasteride and dutasteride were successful at increasing scalp hair growth over a 24-week period, and that side effects were similar among both groups.